 The system should under no circumstances be taken to be an obstacle detector or an anti-collision system.

-- In the event of an impact, the sensor alignment may become changed, and its operation will consequently be affected.
-Deactivate the function, then consult an authorised dealer.
+- In the event of an impact, the radar-camera alignment may be changed, and its operation may consequently be affected.
+Deactivate the function and consult an authorised dealer.

-- Any work in the area where the radar is located (repairs, replacements, touching up of paintwork) must be carried out by a qualified professional.
+- Any work in the area where the radar-camera is located (repairs, replacements, windscreen modifications etc.) must be carried out by a qualified professional.

 Deactivating the function

 - the area of the radar-camera has been damaged (on the windscreen side or the interior rear-view mirror side);

 - the vehicle is travelling in a tunnel;

 - the vehicle is travelling on a windy road;

 - the windscreen is cracked or distorted (do not carry out windscreen repairs in this area; have it changed by an Authorised Dealer);

 - the vehicle is travelling on a slippery road or in poor weather conditions (fog, snow, rain, side winds etc.).